 - Scarring in the lungs (pulmonary fibrosis).
 Scarring and thickening of the tissue between the air sacs can occur within a few weeks of the onset of ARDS.
 This stiffens your lungs, making it even more difficult for oxygen to flow from the air sacs into your bloodstream.

 - Collapsed lung (pneumothorax).
 In most ARDS cases, a breathing machine called a ventilator is used to increase oxygen in the body and force fluid out of the lungs.
 However, the pressure and air volume of the ventilator can force gas to go through a small hole in the very outside of a lung and cause that lung to collapse.

 - Blood clots.
 Lying still in the hospital while you're on a ventilator can increase your risk of developing blood clots, particularly in the deep veins in your legs.
-If a clot forms in your leg, a portion of it can break off and travel to one of your lungs (pulmonary embolism) — where it blocks blood flow.
+If a clot forms in your leg, a portion of it can break off and travel to one or both of your lungs (pulmonary embolism) — where it blocks blood flow.

 - Infections.
 Because the ventilator is attached directly to a tube inserted in your windpipe, this makes it much easier for germs to infect and further injure your lungs.